 The diagnosis process of Western medicine differs significantly from that of Chinese medicine.
 Doctors practicing Western medicine will examine the body fluids and tissues and will also use modern scientific instruments (blood or urine test, X-ray, ultrasound) to determine the problem.
 When making a diagnosis in Chinese medicine, the practitioner uses the “Wang Wen Wen Qie” method.
 This means that the practitioner will be looking, listening and smelling, asking, and touching to determine the problem.

-Looking: The practitioner will pay close attention to the patient’s appearance, tongue, ears, and eyes and also observe the patient’s movements, mannerisms, and speech patterns.
+The practitioner will pay close attention to the patient’s appearance, tongue, ears, and eyes and also observe the patient’s movements, mannerisms, and speech patterns.

-Listening: The practitioner will listen closely to the sound and tenor of the patient’s voice to determine if it is loud, or sounds like a shout, sing, weeping, or a groan.
+The practitioner will listen closely to the sound and tenor of the patient’s voice to determine if it is loud, or sounds like a shout, sing, weeping, or a groan.

-Touching or palpation: the practitioner will use his/her hands to try to distinguish the patient’s pulse at different points on the patient’s body.
+The practitioner will use his/her hands to try to distinguish the patient’s pulse at different points on the patient’s body.

-Asking: The practitioner will inquire about the symptoms, and the patient’s history and concerns.
+The practitioner will inquire about the symptoms, and the patient’s history and concerns.

 Usually, practitioners of western medicine provide drugs and syrups to alleviate pain and sicknesses.
 In contrast, Chinese medicine will work to correct imbalances in the flow of qi to restore the natural flow and balance.
 Some of the treatment methods of Chinese medicine are acupuncture, massage, herbal remedies, diet therapy, and Chinese exercise.